duthied/Free-Friendika/doc/themes.md

     /view/default.php

 if you want to change it, say adding a 4th column for banners of your favourite FLOSS projects, place a new default.php file in your theme directory.
+As with the theme.php file, you can use the properties of the $a variable with holds the friendica application to decide what content is displayed.